 The answer is yes, and no. Yes, they will most likely cause unemployment.
 An Oxford University study points to a probable 47% of the world's jobs to be lost due to automation from robots or artificial intelligence within the next 20 years.
 No, the economy need not collapse if certain precautions are taken and the proper social programs are put in place.

 Whether we like it or not, robots and AI are here to stay.
-In several restaurants in China from Harbin to Hefei to Yancheng, robot waiters and waitresses are serving customers.
+In several restaurants in China, from Harbin to Hefei to Yancheng, robot waiters and waitresses are serving customers.
 Naulo, a new restaurant in Kathmandu, Nepal, uses only locally manufactured robots to serve customers.
-In Tokyo, Japan, 4-foot tall robot waiters controlled by people with disabilities from their own homes, serve customers.
+In Tokyo, Japan, four-foot tall robot waiters controlled by people with disabilities from their own homes serve customers.
 They receive videos over the internet which they use to guide the robots, in the interim earning about $9.00 an hour.